codio-content/HTML_and_CSS-URLs_and_Links/.guides/content/Absolute-and-relative-addresses-9de6.md

-If we specify the hostname in our URLS like this http:/somesite.com and someone decides to change our hostname or to move the site to another server, the website will stop working properly, all the links will be broken.
+If we specify the hostname in our URLs like this http://somesite.com and someone decides to change our hostname or to move the site to another server, the website will stop working properly, all the links will be broken.

 In order to avoid that and to have less repetitions you can skip the protocol and hostname parts of URLs and just use the subdirectories and file names.